drud/ddevcom/docroot/content/plugins/ultimate-social-media-icons/readme.txt

 If the plugin setting's area looks 'funny' after an upgrade then please clear your cache with String+F5 (PC) or Command+R (Mac).

-If you get the error message ìAre you sure you want to do this? / Please try againî when uploading the socialsharing plugin: Some servers may have a low limits with respect to permitted upload times.
-Please set the values in the ìphp.iniî file to:
+If you get the error message ‚ÄúAre you sure you want to do this? / Please try again‚Äù when uploading the socialsharing plugin: Some servers may have a low limits with respect to permitted upload times.
+Please set the values in the ‚Äúphp.ini‚Äù file to:

 max_execution_time 90
 post_max_size 48M

-If you donít know how to do it, please contact your server support / hosting company for that.
+If you don‚Äôt know how to do it, please contact your server support / hosting company for that.
 Tell them you need it for a social sharing plugin on WordPress which may take longer to upload.

-If your issue is still not fixed after youíve followed the steps above, we can provide support as part of our share to social Premium Plugin: https://www.ultimatelysocial.com/usm-premium/.
+If your issue is still not fixed after you‚Äôve followed the steps above, we can provide support as part of our share to social Premium Plugin: https://www.ultimatelysocial.com/usm-premium/.

 = I get error messages 'Error : 7', 'Error : 56', 'Error : 6' etc. =